-Nigeria's Buhari, Atiku make final appeal for votes ahead of delayed poll
+Nigeria's Buhari, Atiku focus on economy ahead of delayed poll

-ABUJA (Reuters) - Nigeria’s President Muhammadu Buhari and his closest rival Atiku Abubakar made their final appeal for votes on the last day of campaigning on Thursday ahead of a tight contest in a presidential election on Saturday that was delayed by a week.
+ABUJA (Reuters) - Nigeria’s President Muhammadu Buhari and his closest rival Atiku Abubakar made their final appeal for votes on the last day of campaigning on Thursday ahead of a presidential election on Saturday that was delayed by a week.

-The stakes are high as Buhari, who took office in 2015 and is seeking a second term, is locked in a race against businessman and former vice president Atiku Abubakar to lead a country that is Africa’s top oil producer.
+The stakes are high as Buhari, who took office in 2015 and is seeking a second term, is locked in a race against businessman and former vice president Atiku to lead a country that is Africa’s top oil producer.

 The election has largely been fought on how to jump-start growth in the country with Africa’s largest economy which has seen low growth since emerging in 2017 from its first recession in 25 years.
 Security, amid an increase in Islamist attacks in the northeast, and corruption have also been campaign issues.

-So far, there are no further public rallies planned by either man, with the unexpected extra week of campaigning stretching resources and stamina.
-They made their pitches for votes in a statement and via social media.
+So far, there are no further public rallies planned by either man.
+They made their pitches for votes in a statement, via social media and through aides.

 Buhari, who is campaigning on an anti-corruption platform, touted his economic record in a statement issued by his spokesman Femi Adesina.